 Try a traditional seasonal sip from Scandinavia

-If you’ve been to a Christmas market in Europe, you may have tasted a glass – or special mug – of the warm spiced mulled wine served up at most of them.
-While 2020 has its reasons for calling off Christmas markets this season, you can still fashion a little festive flavor in your own home.
+If you’ve been to a Christmas market in Europe, you may have tasted a glass – or special mug – of the warm spiced mulled wine served up at the lot of them.
+2020 had its reasons for calling off Christmas markets last season, but so far, 2021 is open in Copenhagen for experiencing some of the best.
+And while I’m not opposed to grabbing a glass in a classic Julemarked, sometimes you want to sit down surrounded by a festive atmosphere.
+That’s what I’m sharing here.
+Not anywhere near Scandinavia?
+Don’t worry, you can still fashion a little festive flavor in your own home, wherever you are.
 Why not try the Danish version of mulled wine this year?
-Here, we all call it gløgg.
+In Denmark, we all call it gløgg.
 The Swedes know it as glögg.
-And it’s good.
+And it’s warm, slightly spiced, and oh so good.
 I’m a big fan.

-Not too big a fan, don’t worry.
-But in the season gløgg is being served, I definitely like to try a mug or two.
-Today, I’m sharing a few of my favorite spots in the Danish capital where you can cozy up with a tasty glass.
+Not too big a fan, never fear.
+But in the season gløgg is being served, I definitely like to sample a mug or two.
+Today, I’m sharing a few of my favorite spots in the Danish capital where you can cozy up with a festive glass.
 Can’t come to Copenhagen right now?
-Take a peek at what you’re missing and make your way down the post where I share links to a couple recipes and ideas to order a bottle online.
+Take a peek at what you’re missing and make your way down the post where I share links to a couple of recipes or where to order a bottle online.

 How to pronounce “gløgg”

+Let’s start with how you actually pronounce the word gløgg.
 Hint.
 It doesn’t rhyme with clog.
 Or sound like glug.
-It’s that funny Danish ø that you just have to learn.
+It’s that funny Danish ø that you just have to learn how to do.
 The double g at the end makes a hard sound almost like “ck” sometimes.
-Listen to this Dane pronounce it below:
+Listen to this Dane pronounce it below and give it a go:

 Where to taste Copenhagen’s best gløgg

-Every year, the Torvehallerne food market in the middle of Copenhagen sponsors a competition to determine Denmark’s best gløgg.
+Every year, the Torvehallerne food market in the middle of Copenhagen sponsors a competition to crown Denmark’s best gløgg.
 Normally, it is a frenzied affair chock full of spectators sampling little sips of the spiced goods outside the market.
-We joined the fun last year rubbing elbows and waiting for our turn to taste all the competitors’ offerings.
-Alas, those potential crowds can’t congregate this Christmas – so last year’s winner carries the title forward until they can compete again.
+We last joined the fun in November 2019 rubbing elbows and waiting for our turn to taste all the competitors’ offerings.
+Alas, those potential crowds can’t congregate this Christmas 2020 – so the previous year’s winner carried the title forward until they can compete again.
 Skål to 2021 being a little more festive and friendly!
+Check Torvehallerne’s website for details and specifics, but as of posting, the competition is on.
+To be the best, each sip will be judged on three things.
+Level of Christmas spices, overall taste, and inner warmth.

-Even if we can’t crown a new winner for 2020, I can confirm that last year’s champ still serves up a delicious cup of Christmas cheer.
+Even if there wasn’t a new winner for 2020, I can confirm that 2019’s champ still serves up a delicious cup of Christmas cheer.
 Check out Noorbohandelen, Denmark’s gløgg winner for 2016, 2018, and 2019.
 At only 50 DKK, it’s a treat and a steal.
 Not too sweet and perfectly spiced.
 New tented seating areas afford more space and spots to enjoy inside the market this season.
 Or pick up a bottle of Noorbohandelen’s special gløggessens (essence) to take home and use their recipe.

 Here is the recipe for Danish champion Gløgg: